IntelliProlog/IntelliProlog/doc/file_launcher/action.md

 + `PrologConsoleProcessHandler`
 + `PrologConsoleRunner`

-These classes are inspired by the classes from the [Haskell IDEA plugin](https://github.com/atsky/haskell-idea-plugin/), more specifically the [repl](https://github.com/atsky/haskell-idea-plugin/tree/master/plugin/src/org/jetbrains/haskell/repl) part of it.
+These classes are inspired by the classes from the Haskell IDEA plugin [@HaskIDEA], more specifically the repl [@HaskREPL] part of it.

 ##### PrologREPLUtils